-In recent years, a number of reports have been published that have cast the spotlight on the quality of care patients have experienced.
-More often than not these reports have been negative and highlighted failings in our systems, many of which can be attributed to the culture of care in organisations.
-These reports do not make comfortable reading and, in the majority of cases, the failings and the negative impact on patients and staff could have been prevented.
+In recent years, a number of reports have been published, casting the spotlight on the quality of care patients have experienced.
+These reports do not make comfortable reading and in the majority of cases, the failings and the negative impact on patients and staff could have been prevented.
+More often than not these reports highlight failings in our systems, many of which can be attributed to the culture of care.

 The lack of a consistent culture of care and compassion can impede the spread of good practice across organisations and result in devastating experiences for patients, their loved ones and the staff caring for them.

-The Culture of Care Barometer is a reflective tool that can help you assess and understand your workplace's culture of care.
-If used as part of a planned process, it can help to engage everyone in your organisation in the culture of care, identify areas of strength and weakness in your culture of care and inform action planning to make improvements.
+The Culture of Care Barometer is a reflective tool that can help teams and organisations assess and understand better, your workplace's culture of care.
+If used as part of a planned process, it can help to start conversations about the culture of care, identify areas of strength and weakness and inform planning to make improvements.